 Otherwise known as a type of neck sprain, whiplash is one of the most common injuries sustained after a car accident.
-According to a recent report from Rush University Medical Center (RUMC), researchers found that over 2 million Americans suffer from whiplash each year.
-This injury “occurs when the head suddenly snaps forward, then backward in a whip-like motion that over-stretches the joints, muscles and ligaments of the neck and upper back,” states the RUMC.
+According to a recent Rush University Medical Center (RUMC) report, researchers found that over 2 million Americans suffer from whiplash yearly.
+This injury “occurs when the head suddenly snaps forward, then backward in a whip-like motion that over-stretches the joints, muscles, and ligaments of the neck and upper back,” states the RUMC.

 It doesn’t take a lot of force to sustain a whiplash injury.
-In fact, injury can occur at speeds as low as 10 miles per hour — all it really takes is a high-energy impact.
+Injury can occur at speeds as low as 10 miles per hour.
+All it really takes is a high-energy impact.
 Whiplash most commonly occurs in rear-ending collisions when a vehicle is subject to a sudden forward-moving force.
 Unfortunately, rear-end collisions are all too common.
-According to a report from the Washington Post, U.S. roadways see an average of 1.7 million rear-end collisions per year — making the risk of sustaining a whiplash injury exceedingly high.
+According to a report from the Washington Post, U.S. roadways see an average of 1.7 million rear-end collisions per year.
+That makes the risk of sustaining a whiplash injury exceedingly high.

-These neck-strain injuries are in fact so common that vehicle manufacturers began modifying car designs.
-In 2008, the National Highway Traffic Safety Administration (NHTSA) issued a safety standard for vehicles that would require headrests in cars to be higher and closer to the head.
+These neck-strain injuries are, in fact, so common that vehicle manufacturers began modifying car designs.
+In 2008, the National Highway Traffic Safety Administration (NHTSA) issued a safety standard for vehicles requiring car headrests to be higher and closer to the head.
 These changes were made with the express purpose of reducing and preventing cases of whiplash.
-Unfortunately, whiplash continues to be one of the most prevalent crash-related injuries in the United States.
+Unfortunately, whiplash remains one of the most prevalent crash-related injuries in the United States.

 If you or someone you know has suffered the impact of whiplash because of a reckless or negligent driver, you may be entitled to seek financial compensation.
-At Hach & Rose, LLP, our team of experienced New York car accident attorneys will work around the clock to build your case and fight for justice on your behalf.
+At Hach & Rose, LLP, our experienced New York car accident attorneys will work around the clock to build your case and fight for justice.